Section 1. Concerning Council Member Duties

 Section 1.
 Public Sessions; Public Notice

 Section 2.
-Participation by Telecommunications
+Remote Participation

 Section 3.
 Regular Meetings

 The Council shall hold two or more meetings per year, at times designated by the Council, to consider problems that may affect the Council and concern the administration of justice in the State of Alaska.
+Regular meetings may be held in conjunction with special meetings.

 Section 4.
 Special Meetings